-This Day in History: Cornwallis attempts to trick Patriots at Green Spring
+This Day in History: Battle of Green Spring

 On this day in 1781, the Battle of Green Spring is fought.
 Technically, the battle was a British victory.
 Strategically, it was anything but!
 The British might have won the field, but they squandered an opportunity to squash American forces in Virginia.

 That failure would set up the British to lose the all-important Battle of Yorktown.

 British General Charles Cornwallis was then in Virginia, moving his army from Williamsburg to Portsmouth.
 He planned to cross the James River near Green Spring Plantation.
 The Marquis de Lafayette was also in the area, leading Patriot forces.
 He didn’t have enough men to take on Cornwallis’s entire army, but he planned to attack the British rear guard after the main army was already across the river.

 If only he’d known that Cornwallis was on to him.
 Cornwallis intended to set a trap.

 Cornwallis found a position along the river where he could hide his main army and lay in wait for Lafayette.
 In the meantime, a contingent led by “Bloody Ban” Tarleton pretended to be bringing up the rear.

 In an even sneakier move, Tarleton “gave money and encouraging promises to a negroe and a dragoon, to communicate false intelligence, under the appearance of deserters.”
 The fake deserters were to reinforce the idea that most of the army was over the river, while a rear guard was still lagging behind.

 Lafayette received this fake intelligence from the planted informers on July 6.
 It was exactly what he’d hoped for.
 He dispatched Mad Anthony Wayne to attack the British rear guard.